Balou9/itemis-cc/README.md

 The function takes a shopping basket as an input and returns a receipt object.
 The receipt object holds a shopping cart containing all products and their costs including sales taxes.
 Additionally the overall sales taxes and the total price are also being presented.

+The following feature was not mandatory.
+If the shopping basket accidently contains a product which is not part of the product store, the receipt returns an information text instead of the product cost.

 ## Usage

 ### Setup